 The answer depends on whether the employee can work from home.
 There is also the Families First Coronavirus Response Act (FFCRA) that an employee may be eligible for as well.
 Check your RSCC email for a message from Human Resources about FFCRA.
 If you believe you might be eligible for FFCRA, you should communicate with Human Resources to confirm eligibility.
 If eligible, an employee would not have to use their sick or annual leave up to a certain time period.
 There are different qualifying reasons for leave related to COVID-19, so it's important to review the information provided to you via email from HR.
 If you have any questions, please contact Human Resources directly.

 If you are sick with any illness, you should stay home and contact your doctor for advice and treatment.
 Please also contact your instructor to let them know if you will be absent from online or in-person class meetings due to illness.
-Essential employees who are still reporting to work should contact their supervisors if they are sick and will be absent.
+Employees should contact their supervisors if they are sick and will be absent.

 The CDC reports that the virus is thought to be spread mainly from person-to-person, between people who are in close contact and through respiratory droplets produced when an infected person coughs or sneezes.
 For this reason, the best way to prevent illness is to avoid being exposed to the virus.
 Actions you can take to protect yourself and others include: